boxybird/laravel-directus-api-wrapper/README.md

 #### Globally:

 In some apps you may only need to connect to Directus using a single user.
-So rather than passing as JWT as an argument on every request, you can use the `BoxyBird\Directus\Facades\Directus` helper facade.
+So rather than passing a JWT as an argument on every request, you can use the `BoxyBird\Directus\Facades\Directus` helper facade.

 > Under the hood, each request will look to see if `Directus::getJwt()` is set.